 A positive result means that Borrelia antibodies were found and that you may have

-have the infection when you don't.
+say you have the infection when you don't.

 False-positive results can also happen if you have the autoimmune disease lupus, HIV,

 or syphilis.
 They can also happen if you have Helicobacter pylori bacteria or the